Arthur Blank

 Arthur Morris Blank (born September 27, 1942) is an American businessman.
-He is best known for being a co-founder of the home improvement retailer The Home Depot.
+He co-founded the home improvement retailer The Home Depot.

-Blank owns four professional sports teams based in Atlanta, Georgia, the Atlanta Falcons of the National Football League (NFL), Atlanta Drive GC of TGL, which won the SoFi Cup in 2025, Atlanta United FC of Major League Soccer (MLS), which won the 2018 MLS Cup, and an expansion team of the National Women's Soccer League (NWSL) and is chairman of their parent company, AMB Group LLC.
+Blank owns four professional sports teams based in Atlanta, Georgia: the Atlanta Falcons of the National Football League (NFL); Atlanta Drive GC of TGL, which won the SoFi Cup in 2025; Atlanta United FC of Major League Soccer (MLS), which won the 2018 MLS Cup; and a to-be-named expansion team of the National Women's Soccer League (NWSL).
+Blank is chairman of the teams' parent company, AMB Group LLC.

 Life

 Arthur Blank was born in Flushing, Queens, New York.
 He was born to Jewish parents, Max Blank, a pharmacist, and Molly Blank.
 He has an older brother named Michael.
 Blank graduated from Stuyvesant High School in New York City.